suniv2017/nodejsdb/SyncAPI.md

 select 'Inbox for user1' as msg;
 call get_inbox_for_user('user1');

-select 'Sent Items for user1';
+select 'Sent Items for user1' as msg;
 call get_sent_items_for_user('user1');

 ```